bevry/caterpillar/README.md

 [![NPM version](https://badge.fury.io/js/caterpillar.png)](https://npmjs.org/package/caterpillar)
 [![Flattr this project](https://raw.github.com/balupton/flattr-buttons/master/badge-89x18.gif)](http://flattr.com/thing/344188/balupton-on-Flattr)

 Caterpillar is the ultimate logging system for Node.js, based on [transform streams](http://nodejs.org/api/stream.html#stream_class_stream_transform) you can log to it and pipe the output off to different locations, including [some pre-made ones](http://npmjs.org/keyword/caterpillar-transform).
 Caterpillar also supports log levels according to the [RFC standard](http://www.faqs.org/rfcs/rfc3164.html), as well as line, method, and file fetching for messages.
+You can even use it in web browsers with the [Browser Transform](https://github.com/bevry/caterpillar-browser).